Distributed Event Localization via Alternating Direction Method of Multipliers: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-With the ability to transmit/receive information and fuse data, smart sensors enabled and greatly advanced numerous applications such as environmental monitoring \cite{bonnet2000querying}, target tracking \cite{cevher2008distributed}, underwater detection \cite{heidemann2005underwater}, and acoustic gunfire localization \cite{george2013shooter}, \cite{simon2004sensor}.
-Among these applications, event localization is a significant and essential component or even the ultimate goal.
-Taking the military field as an example, if some threat sources or impulsive events (e.g., shooting or explosion) are detected, it is of great importance to locate these threat sources to make prompt reactions (e.g., giving warning, providing aid).
-A typical example is the PinPoint\textsuperscript{TM} mobile sensors from BioMimetic System Inc., which can be deployed as a mobile infrastructure for impulsive threat event detection and localization \cite{deligeorges2015mobile}.
-PinPoint\textsuperscript{TM} sensors localize an acoustic event using a small microphone array which is cost-effective, omnidirectional, and small in size.
-They range impulsive acoustic events by measuring the difference in time of arrival (TOA) among the microphones.
-In fact, since a sensor itself has integrated a microphone array, it is able to identify and locate a target without assistance or cooperation with others.
-However, due to close distance between the microphone cells, its accuracy is very limited and unsatisfactory.
-Collaboration among the sensors is necessary to improve localization accuracy.
+} \IEEEPARstart{W}{ith} the ability to transmit/receive information and fuse data, smart sensors enabled and greatly advanced numerous applications such as environmental monitoring \cite{bonnet2000querying}, target tracking \cite{cevher2008distributed}, underwater detection \cite{heidemann2005underwater}, and acoustic gunfire localization \cite{george2013shooter}, \cite{simon2004sensor}.
+Among these applications, \emph{event localization} is a significant and essential component or even the ultimate goal.
+Taking the gunfire localization as an example, if some threat sources or impulsive events (e.g., shooting or explosion) occur, it is of imperative importance to localize these threat sources to make prompt reactions (e.g., giving warning, providing aid).
+In fact, sensor network based event localization has received significant attentions and plenty of techniques have been proposed in the literature, using either angle-of-arrival measurements \cite{kaplan2001maximum,schmidt1986multiple,gavish1992performance}, time-of-arrival (ToA) (including time-difference-of-arrival, i.e., TDoA) measurements \cite{ho2004accurate,yang2009efficient}, or received signal strength (RSS) \cite{blatt2006energy,shi2008distributed,wang2009sensor,meng2011diffusion,wang2011semidefinite,wang2013new,yuan2015exact,zhang2015distributed}.
+There are also some work that discussed the event localization problem based on noisy range measurements directly, which can be obtained based on ToA, TDoA, or RSS information \cite{beck2008exact,jia2011set,pinar2010convex,fu2012complex,ouguz2014angular}.
+Generally speaking, these existing methods for event localization formulate the localization problem as a maximum likelihood estimation problem \cite{pinar2010convex} or a least squares problem \cite{yuan2015exact}, which is solved by minimizing the non-convex objective function iteratively \cite{blatt2006energy} or by applying various convex relaxations \cite{yang2009efficient}.